 Stay in Motion

 Most people find a way of doing things and stick to it.
 It’s comfortable.
 It works.
-Until it doesn’t.
+Until one day it doesn’t, and they find they’ve been stuck for years before they noticed.

-Jiro Ono, the legendary sushi master, understood this.
-At 86 years old—after decades of making sushi—he was still refining his craft.
+Jiro Ono, the legendary sushi master, was eighty-six years old and still refining his craft.
 Still questioning.
 Still learning.
-Jiro Dreams of Sushi isn’t just a documentary about food; it’s about mastery.
-And mastery isn’t about reaching a destination.
-It’s about staying in motion.
+Jiro Dreams of Sushi isn’t really a documentary about food.
+It’s a documentary about what mastery actually looks like, which is the opposite of arrival.

 Keep moving.